ariesbabu/ocp-gitp/docs/ocp_ipi_install/ocp_ipi_install_cleanup.md

    INFO Time elapsed: 32s
    ```

-IPI installation method is simple and consistent to deploy as after the pre-rquisites are setup once.
+IPI installation method is simple and consistent to deploy as after the pre-requisites are setup once.

 Customers can easily deploy as many OCP clusters on Nutanix HCI.